 Don’t expect to get your hands on all kinds of foreign content if the VPN’s server fleet is lacking country-wise.
 The number of available connection points shouldn’t be overlooked either.
 Having plenty of servers significantly reduces overcrowding, ensuring better performance.

 NordVPN comes in strong with a global network of 5500+ servers spread across 59+ countries.
 The hardware is all physical, which is great news for subscribers, as virtual servers are known for slower speeds.
-Another aspect worth noting is that the standard servers are RAM-only.
+Another aspect worth noting is that the all servers are RAM-only.
 It means that they can’t store data long-term.

 As for AdGuard VPN, we couldn’t find any concrete info on how many servers they have.
 Furthermore, the company doesn’t disclose if they own the hardware, whether there are any virtual servers, etc. All we can say for sure is that they have connection points in a total of 44 countries.
 AdGuard VPN fails to surpass NordVPN in this aspect.